Position: Evaluation of ECG Representations Must Be Fixed: Related Work

 In response, the community has largely repurposed the available public datasets for downstream benchmarking of ECG representations.
 Evaluations typically center around three datasets, CPSC2018 \cite{liu2018}, PTB-XL \cite{wagner2020, wagner2022}, and CSN \cite{zheng2020, zheng2022}, which contain on the order of tens of thousands of recordings.
 All three focus narrowly on arrhythmia and waveform abnormality labels.
 Several other datasets with similar labels are occasionally used for testing, or aggregated together for training (e.g., \citealp{perez2022, liu2022, ribeiro2020}).

 MIMIC-IV \cite{gow2023, goldberger2000} and CODE-15 \cite{ribeiro2020} are commonly used for pre-training, since they are large open-source datasets.
 MIMIC-IV is of particular importance because its ECGs are linked to electronic health record data.
-This enables learning algorithms that incorporate clinical context through multi-modal supervision, and has garnered state-of-the-art performance \cite{liuMerl2024, hungDBeta2025}.
+This has enabled development of learning algorithms that incorporate clinical context through multi-modal supervision.
+Such approaches have recently garnered state-of-the-art performance \cite{liuMerl2024, hungDBeta2025}.
 Many studies pre-train on private institutional data (e.g., \citealp{diamant2022patient}) or semi-restricted resources (e.g., \citealp{sudlow2015, littlejohns2020, koscova2024}).
 While these datasets can be valuable for scaling up training data, their restricted access limits reproducibility.

 There are few open-access datasets that expand beyond arrhythmia and waveform abnormality labels.
 A notable recent release is EchoNext, which links ECGs to echocardiography-derived ground truth to study structural heart disease \cite{poterucha2025}.